 2) WHO helped me achieve that – and did I thank them?

 3) WHAT helped me achieve those things (habits, systems, choosing helpful mindsets, letting go of toxic relationships, etc)?

 4) Who (or How) was I BEING in my life when I was most content this last year (confident, laid-back, present, slowed-down, adventurous, generous, healthy, compassionate…)?

 5) Where could I have invested more energy (and “energy” means time, money, emotions, attention)?

 6) What blocked me from investing that energy?

-7) How can I remove some of those blocks/obstacles for 2013?
+7) How can I remove some of those blocks/obstacles for the upcoming year?

-9) How can I honor those people or things more in 2013?
+9) How can I honor those people or things more next year?

 10) What did I do to nourish my spiritual growth (retreat, regular practice, new supportive relationships, etc)?

 11) Was it enough?
 If not, how can I add to that?